By: MADDI MCGILLVRAY

 Warner Brothers and HanWay Films

-Horror has seen the rise of several influential filmmakers who have impacted both the genre and the film world as a whole, but few are as prolific as Japan’s Takashi Miike.
-The taboo busting mastermind that shocked audiences around the globe a decade ago with his controversial masterpieces Audition (1999) and Ichi The Killer (2001) has remained a consistent presence in film.
+Horror has seen the rise of several masterminds who have impacted both the genre and cinema as a whole.
+But few are as prolific as Japan’s Takashi Miike, who shocked audiences around the globe a decade ago with his controversial hits Audition (1999) and Ichi The Killer (2001).
 His latest, an adaptation of the popular Japanese manga series Blade of the Immortal, marks his 100th film.

-Miike casts one of Japan’s biggest stars, Takuya Kimura, as Manji, a highly skilled samurai who is blessed/cursed with immortality.
-After a battle that resulted in the deaths of one hundred men, a mythical old crone implants ancient bloodworms inside of Manji, which allow him to heal himself and grow back his own limbs.
+Miike casts one of Japan’s biggest stars, Takuya Kimura, as Manji, a highly skilled samurai who is both blessed and cursed with immortality.
+After a battle that resulted in the deaths of one hundred men, a mysterious old crone implants ancient bloodworms inside of Manji, which allow him to heal himself.
 Fifty years later, Manji meets a young girl named Rin (Hana Sugisaki), whose parents were killed by a group of master swordsmen led by the ruthless warrior Anotsu (Sôta Fukushi).
-Rin bears a striking resemblance to Manji’s deceased sister and he promises to help her avenge the death of her parents.
+Rin bears a striking resemblance to Manji’s deceased sister, and so he promises to help her avenge the death of her parents.

-Blade of the Immortal successfully merges the over-the-top conventions of samurai films with Miike’s flare for violence.
-The fight scenes are breathtaking and action-packed, with every battle feeling different and inventive.
-Each of Manji’s opponents wield an array of unusual weaponry that adds to their individuality – they also add great rewatch value!
-Most notable is the film’s jaw dropping twenty-minute-long final battle sequence, which reportedly involved over 300 people and took more than two weeks to film.
+Blade of the Immortal thoughtfully merges the over-the-top conventions of samurai films with Miike’s signature penchant for violence.
+The fight scenes are both breathtaking and action-packed, with every battle feeling more unique than the last.
+Each of Manji’s opponents wield an array of unusual weaponry that adds to their character.
+Most notable is the film’s jaw dropping twenty-minute-long final battle sequence, which reportedly involved over 300 people and took more than two weeks to film!